-Investment properties are measured initially at cost and subsequently at fair value, which will usually be market value i.e. the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
-Properties are not depreciated but are revalued regularly in accordance with the Council's revaluation policies and are tested annually for impairments in value.
+Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
+Properties are not depreciated but, using the latest rental values applicable to each property, are revalued regularly in accordance with the Council's revaluation policies and are tested annually for impairments in value.
+A significant number of the Council's investment properties were revalued during 2013/14 with the remainder to be done during the early part of 2014/15.
 Revaluation gains and losses are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.

-Rental income received in relation to investment properties is credited to the Financing and Investment Income line which is also debited with the direct operating expenditure on investment properties and this results in a net gain for the General Fund Balance.
+Rental income received in relation to investment properties is credited to the Financing and Investment Income line and result in a gain for the General Fund Balance.
 However, revaluation and disposal gains and losses are not permitted by statutory arrangements to have an impact on the General Fund Balance.
 The gains and losses are therefore reversed out of the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and (for any sale proceeds greater than £10,000) the Capital Receipts Reserve.